expo/expo/docs/versions/unversioned/guides/changing-native-code.rst

    **Warning:** We discourage most of our developers from taking this route, as we believe almost everything you need to do is better accomplished in a cross-platform way with JS.

-   Writing in JS you to best take advantage of over-the-air code deployment and benefit from ongoing updates and support from Exponent.
+   Writing in JS enables you to best take advantage of over-the-air code deployment and benefit from ongoing updates and support from Exponent.
 You should only do this if you have a particular demand from native code which Exponent won't do a good job supporting, such as (for example) specialized CPU-intensive video processing that must happen locally on the device.